 sudo apt-get upgrade

-We have provided automated scripts that installs Newfies-Dialer on your Ubuntu Server and includes all the dependencies such as Freeswitch, Celery and Redis.
+We have provided automated scripts that installs Newfies-Dialer on your Server and includes all the dependencies such as Freeswitch, Celery and Redis.

 - Freeswitch is the telephony engine used by Newfies-Dialer to make calls, as well as play voice applications